sharetribe/flex-docs/src/docs/howto-listing/extend-listing-data-in-ftw/index.md

 and `requestUpdateListing` functions in the _EditListingPage.duck.js_ file where the data updates are handled.

-The FieldDateInput handles an object with a **date** property but Flex can only save valid JSON values to extended data, so we also need to add conversions between string and Date to the initial values builder and submit handler.
+The FieldDateInput handles an object with a **date** property but Sharetribe can only save valid JSON values to extended data, so we also need to add conversions between string and Date to the initial values builder and submit handler.

 Now that we have the panel and the form all ready we can add the panel to the **EditListingWizardTab** component.
 This is done by importing